vyq/accelerated-c-plus-plus/README.md

 - A suffix `*` is a declarator operator.
 Example: `int* foo = &bar` stores the address of integer `bar` in [pointer](http://www.cplusplus.com/doc/tutorial/pointers/) `foo`
 - A prefix `*` is a [dereference operator](https://en.wikipedia.org/wiki/Dereference_operator).
 Example: `baz = *foo` assigns the value pointed to by `foo` to `baz`
 - A suffix `&` is declarator operator.
 Example: `for (auto& x: v)` loops through `v` and references each element using `x`.
 Calling by reference is faster than `for (auto x: v)`, which calls by value
+- `nullptr` is a null pointer that represents no object is available